kostasgalexiou/ResynPy/README.md

 ### Pairwise comparison

 During this process the genotypic profile of each individual is compared with the corresponding profile of the rest of the individuals in the segregating population.
 Each pair of genotypes in a specific marker has a score assigned to it.
-Scores for each combination of genotypes is provided in the file `scores_default.tab`, which the user can modify if he/she wants to assign different weight to each genotype pair (see below).
+Scores for each combination of genotypes is provided in the file `scores_default.tab`.
+The user can also provide a tab-delimited file with different scores (see below).
 Every time a comparison is made, the pipeline outputs the sum of the genotype-specific scores for the pair of individuals analyzed and the process is completed when all the possible one-way pairwise comparisons are made.
 For this type of analysis the user must provide a file with the genotyping data (`--genos`) and a file with markers information (`--markers`) (see below).
 The pipeline considers that genotyping data are phased.
 If data are not phased then the user should declare it by using the argument `--not_phased`.

 - Example of command: